-Perhaps my imagination is too active, but I do like to think that this hill on which I live was one of those woodland spots that Thoreau, Alcott and Watson walked from time to time.
-It really is not much of a stretch.
-Hillside is but half a mile from here and this one of the more prominent hills in the area.
+I do like to think that this hill on which I live was one of those woodland spots that Thoreau, Alcott and Watson walked from time to time.
+Hillside is just a half mile from here and this is one of the more prominent hills in the area.
 I’m sure they covered it in their wanderings.

 Thoreau loved the woods around Hillside.
 He once wrote to Watson, “What a prospect you can get every morning from the hilltop east of your house!
 I think that even the heathen that I am, I could say, or sing or dance morning prayers there of some kind.”

 Alas, Watson’s estate has seen some major changes.
 The hilltop upon which Thoreau felt he could burst into song is now covered by an apartment complex.
 Route 3, a major highway, roars past Hillside just 150 feet away from the house.
-I’m not at all an anti-progress kind of historian.
-But I do find some intense irony in the fact that a highway now bisects Watson’s own Garden of Eden.
+There is some sad irony in the fact that a highway now bisects Watson’s own Garden of Eden.
 Trucks thunder literally a stone’s throw from what was an idyllic philosopher’s retreat.

 The house itself is still there, at least, although very few know about it or its significance.
 I only recently discovered it myself.
 I get the sense that it is biding its time.
 It will, perhaps, be more widely recognized by and by for the treasure it is.